Get Ready for Winter Advisories & Ice Storms

 - Fully winterize your vehicle and keep your gas tank at least half full to avoid ice in the tank and fuel lines.

 - Keep an extra Ready kit in the trunk of your car.
-In addition to the basic essentials, consider adding an ice scraper, extra blanket, sand for traction and jumper cables.
+In addition to the basic essentials, consider adding a portable cell phone charger, ice scraper, extra blanket, sand for traction and jumper cables.

 Make a Plan